 P604L50

 NOTE—Use of EHT TB sounding does not necessarily imply MU feedback.
-EHT TB sounding might also be used to obtain SU feedback and CQI feedback.
+EHT TB sounding might also be used to obtain SU feedback (#17272) and/or CQI feedback.

 P604L60

-An EHT beamformer shall support a maximum MPDU length for the EHT compressed beamforming/CQI report that is the minimum of 11454 octets and the maximum length of the EHT compressedﾠbeamforming/CQI report that the EHT beamformer intends to solicit from its EHT beamformees.
+An EHT beamformer shall support a maximum MPDU length for the EHT compressed beamforming/CQI report that is the minimum of 11454 octets and the maximum length of the EHT compressedﾠbeamforming/CQI report that the EHT beamformer intends to solicit from its EHT (#17042) beamformee(s).